 There is also a remarkable increase in the use of Machine Learning methods in housing price prediction applications.
-Ensemble Machine Learning methods like Random Forest (Dimopoulos et al. 2018, Yilmazer and Kocaman 2020, Ho et al. 2021, Aydinoglu et al. 2021), XGBoost (Li 2022, Peng et al. 2019), CatBoost (Wang et al. 2021, Wang and Zhao 2022), LightGBM (Quang et al. 2020, Liu et al. 2021) provide more accurate predictions by aggregating outputs from several learners.
+Ensemble Machine Learning methods like Random Forest (Dimopoulos et al. 2018; Yilmazer and Kocaman 2020; Aydinoglu, Bovkir, and Colkesen 2021; Ho, Tang, and Wong 2021), XGBoost (Peng, Huang, and Han 2019; Li 2022), CatBoost (Wang, Wang, and Liu 2021; Wang and Zhao 2022), LightGBM (Truong et al. 2020; Liu et al. 2021) provide more accurate predictions by aggregating outputs from several learners.
 Yet, ensembles are less interpretable, can be computationally expensive, and lack considering spatial effects of determinants during the prediction process.
 There is a need for integrating the spatial variables into the predictive model using Geographic Information Systems (GIS).

 Open governmental data is one of the most useful data sources used for the understanding of cities and there is an increasing action toward making public data openly available (Arribas-Bel 2014).
 Open data has many benefits like economic value, transparency, efficiency, and public service improvement (The European Data Portal 2021).
 Thanks to open government and municipality data portals, users can reach updated and accurate data easily.
 The United Kingdom has published numerous open governmental data on several topics through a data portal since 2010.
-HM Land Registry - Price Paid Data (PPD) is one such dataset that contains sale records and basic physical attributes of property sales transactions in England and Wales (Price Paid Data 2022).
+HM Land Registry - Price Paid Data (PPD) is one such data set that contains sale records and basic physical attributes of property sales transactions in England and Wales (Price Paid Data 2022).
 Energy Performance Certificates (EPC) data is also open data which holds many informative attributes such as total floor area, energy ratings, carbon dioxide emissions, heating costs of the buildings in England and Wales (EPC 2022).

-Although the PPD dataset contains full address information, it does not include a unique address identifier or coordinates to match with each other and with other datasets.
-There are several studies that developed different address matching methods for linking the two data (Chi et al. 2021b, Fuerst et al. 2016, Powell-Smith 2018).
-Chi et al. (2021b) published the linked PPD-EPC dataset openly for the residential property transactions between 2011 and 2019.
+Although the PPD data set contains full address information, it does not include a unique address identifier or coordinates to match with each other and with other data sets.
+There are several studies that developed different address matching methods for linking the two data (Fuerst et al. 2016; Powell-Smith 2018; Chi et al. 2021a).
+Chi et al. (2021a) published the linked PPD-EPC data set openly for the residential property transactions between 2011 and 2019.
 Yet, it is difficult to carry out detailed (street or parcel level) data analysis/analytics in GIS since the precise location information is missing.
-Locational factors like proximity to important places, sea or forest views, flat topography have a significant effect on the property value (Kiel and Zabel 2008, Mete and Yomralioglu 2019, Wyatt 1997).
+Locational factors like proximity to important places, sea or forest views, flat topography have a significant effect on the property value (Wyatt 1997; Kiel and Zabel 2008; Mete and Yomralioglu 2019).
 So although the linked PPD-EPC data contains many attributes for properties in England and Wales, it still lacks the locational factors needed to build more accurate regression models (Clark and Lomax 2018).

 Most of the house price prediction studies generate a global regression model which omits spatial variability and geographic influence of the valuation factors.
-Implicitly, global models are assume that the estimation process is location-independent and that property attributes have the same characteristics for the entire study area.
+Implicitly, global models are assumed that the estimation process is location-independent and that property attributes have the same characteristics for the entire study area.
 In contrast, local models group properties with similar features based on their location.
 In this paper, we propose two-step approach with nominally weighted spatial clustering and spatially enriched machine learning regression methods.
-This novel method uses nominal criteria weights obtained by geographical analyses and enables defining value regions (similar to Broad Rental Market Areas (BRMAs) of Valuation Office Agency) according to spatial variates and price per meter square.
+This novel method uses nominal criteria weights obtained by geographical analyses and enables defining value regions (similar to Broad Rental Market Areas of Valuation Office Agency) according to spatial variates and price per meter square.
 Weighting the features during cluster analysis provides more accurate house price prediction and reveals the influence of the spatially dependent factors.
 Local SHapley Additive exPlanations (SHAP) values increase model explainability and give more detailed information about the influencing factors in different value zones.